 The accident: A 30-year-old landscaper is mowing a residential lawn when he collapses at the end of the day.
 His co-worker reports he complained of feeling light-headed and short of breath a few hours before he collapsed and refused offers of water.
-Paramedics transport the man to the hospital, where he dies shortly after arrival.
+Paramedics transported the man to the hospital, where he dies shortly after arrival.
 A body temperature of 107.6 degrees Fahrenheit is recorded.

-The man showed signs of heat exhaustion early on when he was sweating heavily, then became pale, clammy and weak.
+The man showed signs of heat exhaustion early on when he was sweating heavily, then became pale, clammy, and weak.
 By the time he progressed to heat stroke, his skin was hot and dry, he had a rapid pulse and was stumbling before he fell unconscious.

 Heat stress can put not just your health at risk, but can endanger others around you as it may impair your ability to operate equipment safely.
-Some severe heat stress symptoms include: sweaty hands, blurred vision, headache, dizziness, nausea, loss of dexterity, decreased reaction time, lapses in judgment and irritability.
+Some severe heat stress symptoms include sweaty hands, blurred vision, headache, dizziness, nausea, loss of dexterity, decreased reaction time, lapses in judgment, and irritability.

 Tips for protecting yourself from heat stress:

 • Acclimate slowly: It generally takes five days of working at least 1½ hours per day for the body to become acclimated.
 Check weather forecasts for heatwave information.

 • Dress for summer.
 Lightweight, light-colored clothing reflects heat and sunlight and helps your body maintain normal temperatures.
 Long sleeves and pants are still necessary to protect your body from flying debris and other safety hazards.

 • Eat small meals and salty snacks throughout the day.